ibm-cloud-docs/messages-for-rabbitmq/learn-performance.md

 ## Disk IOPS

 The number of Input-Output Operations per second (IOPS) is limited by the type of storage volume that is being used.
 Storage volumes for {{site.data.keyword.messages-for-rabbitmq}} deployments are provisioned on [Block Storage Endurance Volumes in the 10 IOPS per GB tier](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provendurance).
 IOPS limits can affect RabbitMQ message throughput and storage operations, and hitting the limits can cause disk to fall behind on reclaiming space after messages are consumed, leading to disk alarms and publisher throttling until activity slows down.
 You can increase the number IOPS available to your deployment by increasing disk space.

+## Quorum Queues

+Starting in RabbitMQ 3.8, high-availability can be managed with [quorum queues](https://www.rabbitmq.com/quorum-queues.html).
+Using quorum queues impacts performance; it needs more memory and disk space for the WAL that it uses to maintain state for operations.
+It also needs more disk I/O as it persists all data on disk.
+If you have implemented quorum queues, or are considering them, the RabbitMQ documentation has a good write up of their affect on both [resource use](https://www.rabbitmq.com/quorum-queues.html#resource-use) and [performance](https://www.rabbitmq.com/quorum-queues.html#performance).

 ## RabbitMQ Alarm Monitoring